Querying over RDF/JS sources

 On this page

-One of the different types of sources that is supported by Comunica
+Two of the different types of sources that are supported by Comunica

 interface.

-This allows you to pass objects as source to Comunica as long as they implement this interface.
+These allow you to pass objects as source to Comunica as long as they implement one of the interfaces.

 An RDF/JS Source